 - Prof Marcus Munafò – University of Bristol, UK

-- Dr Sarah Chapman – University College London, UK
+- Dr Sarah Chapman – University of Bath, UK

 - Dr Barbara Gabrys – Materials, University of Oxford, UK

 - Chris Dawes – Visiting Senior Fellow at the London School of Economics, UK

 - Dr Nancy Puccinelli – University of Bath, UK

 - Prof Stan Maes - University of Leiden, The Netherlands

 - Dr Veronique de Gucht - University of Leiden, The Netherlands